nginxinc/nginx-ingress-workshops/Azure/labs/lab0/readme.md

 - Deploy a Kubernetes Cluster within Azure using Azure CLI.
 - Creating an Azure Container Registry (ACR) using Azure CLI.
 - Pushing a test container image to the newly created Private ACR registry.
+- Attaching ACR to AKS cluster using Azure CLI.
 - Pulling NGINX Plus Ingress Controller Image using Docker and pushing to private ACR Registry

 ## What is Azure AKS?